pecen/Labs/README.md

 ### Solutions

-1. MVVM Dialog Service using strictly Mvvm - Added 230804
+1. MVVM Prism Services App using strictly Mvvm - Added 230804
 	- Original solution from Tutorials repo (YouTube tutorial on https://www.youtube.com/watch?v=S8hEjLahNtU&t=885s)
 	- Original solution name - Showing Dialogs in an MVVM Application with a Dialog Service (Prism)
-	- Folder: Mvvm Dialog Service
+	- Folder: Mvvm Prism Services App
-	- Solution name: DialogService.sln
+	- Solution name: PrismServicesApp.sln
 	- Framework: .Net 7.0
 	- Purpose: To extend the original solution with pure Mvvm and no code-behind, and use Prism fully out.
 Possibly some extra functionality as well along the way.
  	- Outcome: Fill in here what is accomplished and what the outcome became when the lab is finished.